 5. St. Jean Beach

 Among one of the busiest and popular beaches on St. Barts is the beautiful St. Jean Beach.
 Located at the foot of the St. Barts airport landing strip.
-At the center of this beach is the popular Eden Rock Restaurant & Hotel perched on top of the rock that splits St. Jeans Beach in two.
+At the center of this beach is the popular Pearl Beach Hotel.
 The far western portion of this beach is roped off because the runway literally ends at the beach in St. Barts.

 6. Lorient Beach